 Ice wine is the nectar of winter.
 Ice wine is produced when the grape is frozen solid on the vine and harvested at a maximum temperature of -10 deg Celsius.
 The frozen grapes that make up ice wine are then pressed and the resultant nectar exudes aromas of apricot and honey with a fine overall balance between fruit flavors, sweetness and acidity.
 Ice wine ends up a golden color, or deep rich amber and has a very sweet taste.
 The flavor is a combination of apricot, peach, mango, melon or other sweet fruits.
 The rules of true ice wine (governed by VQA) state that the grapes must be naturally frozen no artificial freezing allowed.
 Ice Wine is typically made of Vidal (a cross between European and North American white grapes).
 Normally used to produce a table wine, Vidal yields well.
 It also has a relatively thick skin enabling the grape clusters to withstand the elements better.
 Ice wine is difficult to produce not only do the grapes have to withstand the elements but crows and other birds find Vidal grapes particularly tasty.
 After the 'fight' with the elements and birds, the grapes go through weeks of fermentation followed by a few months of barrel aging.

 Hot tea brewing method: Bring freshly drawn cold water to a rolling boil.
 Place 1 teaspoon of tea for each cup into the teapot.
 Pour the boiling water into the teapot.
-Cover and let steep for 3-7 minutes according to taste (the longer the steeping time the stronger the tea.
-A dash of sugar will help enhance the flavor character on this tea, it is perfectly acceptable to consume this tea 'straight-up'.
+Cover and let steep for 3-7 minutes according to taste (the longer the steeping time the stronger the tea).
+Even though milk and a dash of sugar help enhance the flavor character on this tea, it is perfectly acceptable to consume this tea 'straight-up'.